 You have the option to trade from the order book if you are an order flow trader.

-It’s possible to change leverage in the top right corner of the trading interface.
+It’s possible to change leverage in the top right corner of the interface.

-Under this bar, you have the order selection and this is where you will do all of your trading.
+Under this bar, you have the order selection and this is where you will do all of your transactions.

 In the top right corner of the first page, you will find your assets under your account name.

 Go ahead and deposit your funds and get ready.